albar965/littlenavmap-manual/en/MENUS.md

 ##### Use Navigraph for Navaids and Procedures {#navigraph-navaid-proc}

 This mode blends navaids and more from the Navigraph database with the simulator database.
-This affects the map display, all information and and all search windows.
+This affects the map display, all information and all search windows.

 ##### Do not use Navigraph Database {#navigraph-none}